You can Calculate Risk Reward Ratio in Forex using the stop loss and target profit values.

 So, Simply divide the amount you are willing to lose by the amount expected to earn when you close your position.

-It can also be termed as how much you are willing to expose to the market to how much you expect to make from the market for each trade you take.
+It is how much you are willing to expose to the market in relation to how much you expect to make from the market for each trade you take.

-Stop loss is measured from the entry price subtract the stop loss price.
+Stop loss is the entry price subtract the stop loss price.

-Take profit will be the target price level of exit minus the entry price.
+Take profit is the target price level of exit minus the entry price.

 Let’s look at an example below with small channel breakout to downside;